slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Crypto leaders are obsessed with life extension

+2021-08-20

+- Self explanatory.

 ### The smart home still sucks

 2021-08-12